Shreyansh-5/Shreyansh-5.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hey there! 👋 I'm Shreyansh, and I am a Neuro-rehabilitation enthusiast.
-I graduated with Master of Science in Regulatory Affairs from <a href='https://cps.northeastern.edu/program/master-of-science-in-regulatory-affairs-toronto/'>Northeastern University - Toronto Campus</a> and with a Master of Technology in Biomedical Engineering from <a href='https://vit.ac.in/schools/school-of-electronics-engineering'>Vellore Institute of Technology, Vellore</a>.
+Hey there! 👋 I'm Shreyansh, and I hold a Master of Science in Regulatory Affairs from <a href='https://cps.northeastern.edu/program/master-of-science-in-regulatory-affairs-toronto/'>Northeastern University - Toronto Campus</a> and a Master of Technology in Biomedical Engineering from <a href='https://vit.ac.in/schools/school-of-electronics-engineering'>Vellore Institute of Technology, Vellore</a>.
+I'm deeply invested in advancing the realms of Neuroscience and Rehabilitation Engineering through dedicated research.
+My passion lies in unraveling the intricacies of neurorehabilitation technology, aiming not just to comprehend but to actively enhance its capabilities.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.
+In May 2021, I engaged in the BCI & Neurotechnology Spring School organized by g.tec Medical Engineering GmbH, immersing myself in cutting-edge advancements.
+My active involvement led to a feature on their <a href='https://www.gtec.at/quote/shreyansh-sheth/'>website</a>.
+Later, in October 2021, I contributed to the Siemens Healthineers Innovation Think Tank, collaborating on innovative solutions to prevalent healthcare challenges, blending technical prowess with non-technical methodologies.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I'm actively seeking research opportunities within Biomedical Engineering, with a keen focus on Neurotechnology, Rehabilitation Engineering, and Embedded Systems.
+These specific areas captivate my interest and drive me to contribute meaningfully to their advancements.
+Additionally, I'm constantly honing new skills—I'm presently delving into Machine Learning and Project Management—or you might catch me engrossed in a game of Chess ♟️.